gernest/zedlist/DEVELOPER.md

 Now hack on your branch, when you are done.
 Run make to make sure you havent broken anything

 	make

-And if you want to run the application, the built binary will be at the root of the project so, you can run it like this
+If all went well, a directory `bin` will be created in the project root with the zedlist binary in it.If you want to run the application , you can run the following command.

-	./zedlist
+	./bin/zedlist

 If everything is ok, commit your changes and push to the fork remote like this